Social Concerns Committee

 View the book talk recording here, using passcode: x^%6dE*?

-Wilson Omeldo, President of ABESUCHI, a youth organization in El Salvador, visited the Atlanta Friends Meeting and spoke at a forum following worship on Sunday, June 22th.
+Wilson Omeldo, president of Abesuchi, a youth organization in El Salvador, visited the Atlanta Friends Meeting and spoke at a forum following worship.
 Abesuchi was founded in the 1990s by AFM members Frank and Carol Cummings when they retired and moved to Suchitoto, El Salvador.
 Invited by the Social Concerns Committee, Omeldo provided a full report of the scholarship program for post secondary education.

 Contact Us